North Rocks

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 North Rocks has 74 active public transport stops, all of which are bus stops.
 These stops are served by 44 different routes that together facilitate 3,837 weekly passenger trips.
-The transport accessibility in North Rocks is rated as excellent, with residents on average located just 148 meters from the nearest transport stop.
+The accessibility of these services is rated excellent, with residents typically located just 148 meters from the nearest stop.

-On a daily basis, there are an average of 548 trips across all routes, which translates to approximately 51 weekly trips per individual stop.
+On average, there are 548 trips per day across all routes, which equates to approximately 51 weekly trips per individual stop.

 Frequently Asked Questions - Transport